The Sample Complexity of Lossless Data Compression: Introduction

-The point of the definition~(\ref{eq:Nstargeneral}) is simple: Knowing the value of $n^*(\Xp,\epsilon)$ -- or having good bounds on it -- clearly tells the practitioner exactly how large the blocklength $n$ needs to be taken so that explicit performance guarantees can be provided for both the rate and excess-rate probability.
+The point of the definition~(\ref{eq:Nstargeneral}) is simple: Knowing the value of $n^*(\Xp,\epsilon)$ -- or having good bounds on it -- clearly tells the practitioner exactly how large the blocklength $n$ needs to be taken so that explicit performance guarantees can be provided for both the excess-rate probability and the compression performance.

 Note that the form in which the rate appears -- namely, as the ratio $2^{nR}/|A|^n$ -- is chosen so that the rate $R$ and the excess rate probability can be considered at the same scale.
-Further motivation and interpretation for the exact form of the definition of $n^*(\Xp,\epsilon)$ are given in Sections~\ref{s:FLIID} and~\ref{s:VLIID}.
+Further motivation and interpretation for the exact form of the definition of $n^*(\Xp,\epsilon)$ and its operational consequences for compression are given in Sections~\ref{s:FLIID} and~\ref{s:VLIID}.